masak/strangelyconsistent-blog-posts/here-be-heredocs.markdown

     <TimToady> in fact, the discussion at S02:4474 stems from
                that time

 In spite of all this, I remain hopeful.
-Maaaaaybe we can deviate every so slightly from the one-pass parsing rule just to be a bit more DWIM-y to users who like both constants and heredocs.
+Maaaaaybe we can deviate ever so slightly from the one-pass parsing rule just to be a bit more DWIM-y to users who like both constants and heredocs.
 Maybe, just maybe, there's a clean way to do that.
 There's an [open RT ticket](https://rt.perl.org/Public/Bug/Display.html?id=117853) that keeps hoping there is.

 In the meantime, there's also a workaround.
 If I just put the semicolon after the heredoc, things work out.